aodhanlutetiae/j_book/_build/html/_sources/monitoring.md

 Monitoring
 ==========

 Who's releasing what?
-Get alerted to what's coming out or what's been updated or been changed
+Get alerted to what's coming out or what's been updated or changed

 [Bureau Local slack channel to monitor gov.uk data releases](https://bureau-local-slack-invite.herokuapp.com/)